menu

 Also of interest is that Dayton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.56% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 20.45% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Dayton is a great place for families with children to consider.
 First of all, many other families with children live here, making Dayton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Dayton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dayton’s overall crime rate is lower than average for the country.

 Dayton is an extremely ethnically-diverse town.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be Asian, followed by White.
-Important ancestries of people in Dayton include Irish, Italian, English, German, and Polish.
+Important ancestries of people in Dayton include Italian, Irish, German, Egyptian, and English.

 The most common language spoken in Dayton is English.
 Other important languages spoken here include Other Asian languages and Langs. of India.